 For something more main stream try Club Cubana between the two in Arpora.
 The Saturday Night Market in Arpora also has live music and food and drink stalls and goes on into the early hours.
 Palolem has a more chilled out scene but you can usually find a silent (headphone) disco happening in the peak season or try Cleopatras or, slightly out of town, Leopard Valley holds the biggest parties in South Goa.

-Ok, so now I’ve got you convinced that you really should come over and check out Goa – here’s the practical info you will need to make your Goan dreams a reality.
+Ok, so now I’ve got you convinced that you really should come over and check out backpacking in Goa – here’s the practical info you will need to make your Goan dreams a reality.

 Daily Backpacker Budget for Goa